Accessibility services at Mayo Clinic in Rochester, Minnesota

 Sign language interpreters are available at no charge to patients.
-Please request an interpreter when you make your appointment.
+Simply tell the registration staff or appointment scheduler that you'll need an interpreter.

-Volume-controlled telephones and Telecommunications Devices for the Deaf (TDD) also are available.
-Staff at information desks can direct you to these devices.
+Volume-controlled telephones and telecommunications devices for the deaf (TDDs) also are available for your use.
+Information desk staff in the Mayo and Gonda Buildings can direct you to these devices.